Student Campus Climate Survey

 Hofstra University is committed to the well-being and safety of all students and the University community, as well as to our well-established procedures on sexual assault prevention and adjudication.
 Our comprehensive program is designed to protect all members of our community and to provide a full and fair process for adjudicating any complaints that arise.

-As a part of that commitment and in compliance with New York State’s Enough is Enough law, Hofstra University conducted a campus climate assessment regarding sexual assault and relationship violence in the spring of 2017, and, most recently, again in the spring of 2019.
-These assessments are designed to ascertain student experience with and knowledge of sexual assault and relationship violence prevention at Hofstra, including reporting and adjudicatory processes at Hofstra, the Title IX Officer’s role, campus policies addressing sexual assault and relationship violence, the availability of resources on and off campus, the prevalence of misconduct, student bystander attitudes and behaviors, and experiences with reporting via Hofstra’s processes.
+As a part of that commitment and in compliance with New York State’s Enough is Enough law, Hofstra University conducted a campus climate assessment regarding sexual assault and relationship violence every other spring since 2017, with the most recent administration in spring 2023.
+These assessments are designed to ascertain student experience with and knowledge of sexual assault and relationship violence prevention at Hofstra, including reporting and adjudicatory processes at Hofstra, the Title IX Coordinator’s role, campus policies addressing sexual assault and relationship violence, the availability of resources on and off campus, the prevalence of misconduct, student bystander attitudes and behaviors, and experiences with reporting via Hofstra’s processes.

-The 2019 survey, for which precautionary measures were taken to enhance individual confidentiality and the de-identification of data, was available from February 19 to March 8, 2019.
-All enrolled Hofstra University students aged 18 or older (9,950 students) were invited to participate via email and various other means.
-Sixteen percent, or 1,575 students, responded overall.
+The 2023 survey, for which precautionary measures were taken to enhance individual confidentiality and the de-identification of data, was available from March 3 to March 17, 2023.
+All enrolled Hofstra University students aged 18 or older (9,539 students) were invited to participate via email and various other means.
+Ten percent, or 930 students, responded overall.

 Although based on the response rate the results of the survey are not generalizable to the entire student body, the results are informative and instructive regarding the climate at Hofstra University relating to sexual violence prevention and response.

-- Most students would intervene to help a student at risk of sexual misconduct, if safe to do so;
+- The majority of students indicate strong awareness of bystander intervention strategies and would intervene to help a student at risk of sexual misconduct,

-Hofstra will use these survey results as part of its ongoing efforts to provide students with information and support relating to sexual assault and relationship violence.
+Hofstra will use these survey results as part of its ongoing efforts to provide students with information and support relating to sexual assault and relationship violence as well as improving their reporting experiences.

 What is Affirmative Consent?